R3Conclave/conclave-core-sdk/docs/docs/mail.md

    * Avoid hacks like pseudo-certificates.
    * Enable enclaves to talk to each other even if they can't be loaded simultaneously.
    * Move session management *and expiry* out of the enclave.
-   * Get various other benefits, like being able to reuse MQ brokers, integrate with Corda flows, store messages to databases, support M-to-1 inbound message collection before processing and so on.
+   * Get other benefits like reusing MQ brokers, integrating with Corda flows, storing messages to databases, and supporting M-to-1 inbound message collection.

-3. Conclave Mail's approach to enclave restarts and enclave upgrades are more suited than a classical architecture that requires a database to ensure session persistence.
+3. Conclave Mail's approach to enclave restarts and enclave upgrades is more suited than a classical architecture that requires a database to ensure session persistence.

-4. The primary reason to use HTTPS/REST is the availability of tools and familiarity.
-However, none of these tools or libraries understand SGX remote attestation.
-You need to modify or adjust these tools in complex ways to use, which invalidates most of the benefits.
+4. The primary reason to use HTTPS/REST is the availability of tools and libraries.
+However, none of these tools or libraries support SGX remote attestation.
+You must modify or adjust these tools in complex ways, invalidating most benefits.